Rockypocky77/ChancifySATPrep/sat12.md

 C) (2)
 D) (4)

-In a chemistry experiment, the concentration must be less than 11 units.
-If concentration = 3x - 1, where x is the amount added, what is the largest integer value of x?
+The concentration 3x - 1 must be at least 5 but less than 17.
+Also, x ≤ 8.
+How many integer values of x satisfy all requirements?

-A) 2
+A) 3
-B) 3
+B) 4
-C) 4
+C) 5
-D) 5
+D) 6

 A taxi company charges a flat fee of $4 plus $1.50 per mile.
 If a passenger's total fare is $16, how many miles did the passenger travel?